mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 001 - Remove Setters/readme.md

 Point location = new Point();
 // At this moment, it is not clear which points represent
-// It is coupled to constructor decision.
+// It is coupled to the constructor decision.
 // Might be null or some other convention

 location.setX(1);